CRM · Mesa

 The short answer

-A custom CRM for a Mesa aerospace supplier or healthcare group runs $45,000 to $110,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Mesa aerospace supplier or healthcare group runs $45,000 to $110,000 over 3 to 6 months.
 You build custom when your real pipeline is RFQs with long quote cycles, prime-contractor relationships, and certification status, not the lead-to-opportunity model Salesforce and HubSpot assume.
 If your sales motion is simple, buy the off-the-shelf tool and stop reading.

 Salesforce thinks in leads, opportunities, and stages.
 Your Mesa aerospace business thinks in part numbers, RFQs, approved-vendor status, and which buyer at Boeing Mesa or MD Helicopters owes you a PO.
 So your team bends Salesforce into a shape it resists, or worse, the real pipeline lives in three estimators' inboxes and a shared spreadsheet that nobody trusts.
 HubSpot is even further off, built for marketing funnels you don't run.